segmentio/segment-docs/src/connections/destinations/catalog/actions-snap-conversions/index.md

 ## Support

-The Snapchat Conversions API destination is owned and maintained by the Snap team.
+The Snap team owns and maintains the Snapchat Conversions API destination.

 - For general Segment questions, including issues with event data not being sent to the Snapchat Events Manager, please contact [Segment support](https://segment.com/help/){:target="_blank"}.
 - For questions regarding campaign setup and performance, audience targeting, or additional API functionality, please contact your Snap representative.